 Because so many of us think of pets as part of the family.
 And as a fully-fledged family member we want to make sure they get the quality medical care they deserve.

-A good veterinarian can make a big difference in helping your furry friend living a long, healthy and happy life, so it makes sense to take the time to find the right one.
+A good veterinarian can make a big difference in helping your furry friend live a long and healthy life, so it makes sense to take the time to find the right one.